 A Home Equity Line of Credit

 If you have enough equity in your home, you likely won’t qualify for the loan programs above.
 Instead, you can consider taking out an equity-backed line of credit.
 You’ll need to consider programs from different financial institutions.
-You can use this loan review to help guide your decisions.

 An Insurance Claim